MichaelCurrin/netlify-auth-quickstart/docs/setup-and-run.md

     - `audience` `https://netlify-auth-quickstart.netlify.app/` (your app URL)
     - `scope` - `openid profile read:shows` (standard permissions plus a custom scope)

-When you commit on GitHub or push local code, that will trigger Netlify to run.
+When you commit on GitHub or push local code, that will trigger Netlify to deploy your app.

+### 5. Testing

 Now you can test your site on your app URL.

 Sign in as your Auth0 user.

-Or in Auth0, create a new user by email address and sent out an invite.
+Or, in Auth0, create a new user by email address and sent out an invite.

-You can also enable Registration so that any user can register at the Auth0 sign-in screen in your flow.
+You can also enable _Registration_ so that any user can register at the Auth0 login screen.